marioogarbo/mariogarboo/README.md

 - 👋 Hi, I’m @mariogarboo
 - 👀 I’m interested in ...
-Cyber-Security Specialist
+Backend Web Developer
 - 🌱 I’m currently learning ...
 Web programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... mro.garbo@gmail.com

 <!---
 mariogarboo/mariogarboo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.